“If there is any deficiency in food or exercise, the body will fall sick.” Hippocrates Circa 450 BC

 When it comes to recommending exercise and physical activity, there’s no shortage of guidelines out there.
-Fortunately, most of them are similar recommending 150 minutes or more of moderate to vigorous activity per week.
+Fortunately, most of them are similar recommending a minimum of 150 minutes or more of moderate to vigorous activity per week.
 Additionally, people are encouraged to increase to 300 minutes per week for additional benefits.

-This translates to roughly 20-30 minutes per day of brisk walking or any other activity that gets your heart and breathing rate up.
-However, there isn’t any requirement to spread the 150 minutes out evenly over the week.
-You can do an hour one day and do 30 minutes on three other day.
+While the guidelines translate to roughly 20-30 minutes per day, there isn’t a requirement to spread the 150 minutes out evenly over the week.
+You can do an hour one day and do 30 minutes on three other days.
 And it’s generally recommended you do your activity in chunks of 10 or more minutes.

 That may change, though.
-More recently the U.S. Department of Health and Human Services has removed the minimum of ten minutes of exercise at a time.
+The U.S. Department of Health and Human Services has removed the minimum of ten minutes of exercise at a time from their guidelines.
 As long as you get your 150 minutes or more per week, it doesn’t matter if you do it in 20, 10 or 2 minute increments.
 It’s the total amount of movement that counts.

 These guidelines are quite different from the ones I grew up on.
-I was told I needed to get 20-60 minutes of exercise, 3-5 days per week at about 60% to 80% of my maximum heart rate.
-The old guidelines gave us the frequency, duration and intensity, and were focused on improving fitness levels.
+I was told to get 20-60 minutes of exercise, 3-5 days per week at about 60% to 80% of my maximum heart rate.
 If your exercise follows this pattern, great.
 But these guidelines were complicated having to calculate a target heart rate.
 Plus they gave people an all or none impression, such that if you couldn’t achieve all of this you might as well do nothing.

 Then there’s the recommendation to aim for 10 000 steps of walking per day.
 Where does this fit in?
 Despite being promoted on your FitBit, pedometer or other wearable device, this isn’t an official exercise guideline.
 This target was created as a marketing campaign in Japan leading up to the 1964 Tokyo Olympics.
 It’s a nice round number, easy to remember and walking is the most common type of activity.